Iraqi Air Force: Persian Gulf War aircraft losses by coalition forces

-The Iraqi air force itself lists its air-to-air losses at 23 airframes compared to the US claims of 44.
-Similarly, the Allies initially acknowledged no losses in air combat to the Iraqi air force, and only in 1995 acknowledged one loss.
+The Iraqi Air Force itself lists its air-to-air losses at 23 airframes compared to the US claims of 44.
+Similarly, the Allies initially acknowledged no losses in air combat to the Iraqi Air Force, and only in 1995 acknowledged one loss.
 After 2003 the Allies acknowledged a second loss, but a further two Iraqi claims and one probable are still listed by the Allies as lost to "ground fire" rather than an Iraqi fighter.
 Generally at least three Iraqi pilots are relatively agreed upon to have scored victories against coalition aircraft in aerial combat.

 As well as the Persian Gulf war, the IQAF was also involved in the 1991 uprisings in Iraq.
 Alongside Army aviation, Mi-8, Mi-24, Gazelle, Alouette and Puma helicopters were used to counter the attempted Shi'ite and Kurdish revolts between 1991 and 1993.

-After the Persian Gulf War, the air force consisted only of a sole Su-24 (nicknamed "waheeda" in the Iraqi airforce which translates to roughly "the lonely") and a single squadron of MiG-25s purchased from the Soviet Union in 1979.
+After the Persian Gulf War, the Iraqi Air Force consisted only of a sole Su-24 (nicknamed "waheeda" in the Iraqi Air Force which translates to roughly "the lonely") and a single squadron of MiG-25s purchased from the Soviet Union in 1979.
 Some Mirages, MiG-23MLs and SU-22s also remained in use, with the MiG-29s being withdrawn from use by 1995 due to engine TBO limits, and the MiG-21s withdrawn due to obsolescence.
-During the period of sanctions that followed, the Air Force was severely restricted by no-fly zones established by the coalition and by restricted access to spare parts due to United Nations sanctions.
+During the period of sanctions that followed, the Iraqi Air Force was severely restricted by no-fly zones established by the coalition and by restricted access to spare parts due to United Nations sanctions.
 Many aircraft were unserviceable and a few were hidden from American reconnaissance to escape potential destruction.
 In patrols of the no-fly zones, three Iraqi MiGs were lost.
 Despite several attacks from U.S. F-15s and F-14s firing AIM-54 and AIM-120 missiles at the Iraqi fighters, the Iraqi maneuvers ensured they were able to avoid any casualties in their dispute over Iraqi airspace.
 The last recorded air-to-air kill was on 23 December 2002, when a MiG-25 Foxbat shot down an armed American RQ-1 Predator.

 In 2008, the Defense Technical Information Center released the top-secret archives of the Saddam-era Iraqi Air Force, shedding light on the true losses and operations of the Air Force during 1991.